 - The college also offers graduate programs (master’s degree programs, graduate certificate programs and doctoral programs).

-- In addition to its program offerings in Orlando, the college offers many courses and programs at UCF’s regional campuses and through web-based technology.
+- In addition to its program offerings in Orlando, the college offers many courses and programs through web-based technology and at UCF Connect campuses.

 - Shawn Lawrence (Social Work) received a $915,000 grant from the Substance Abuse and Mental Health Services Administration to train students and local health care providers to use the SBIRT protocol, shown to reduce and prevent substance abuse disorders.